dromerobarria/Mobile-Test-Marvel/README.md

 *Danger was use for the coverage (At the moment is 40% coverage to keep on PRs, could be more but should be upgrade coverage for cell/viewController/Presenter of the superHeroesList flow)

+*To use some standard in the code, It was use SwiftLint and SwiftFormat

 ## Git Workflow
 It was using the standard [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).